Only-Smiles/DevOps-2025/notes/log-book.md

 - 1 in favor of Express

 Given this, we decided to go with Ruby for backend and use Sinatra for the framework.

+### Refactoring from Python to Ruby

+We decided to refactor the code together by bringing the code up to the screen and then all of us sitting and refactoring the code together.

 # Week 1 - 31.01.2025